nextstrain/cli/doc/commands/deploy.rst

 Nextstrain Group, or uploading to an S3 remote, then the local filenames are used in combination with any path prefix in the remote source URL.

-See `nextstrain remote --help` for more information on remote sources.
+See :command-reference:`nextstrain remote` for more information on remote sources.

 positional arguments
 ====================